EarGenie hearing test for babies

 What is the current situation with hearing tests for babies?

-For many babies, the current newborn hearing tests can indicate how severe the hearing issue is, but it does not give key information about whether the brain can discriminate between sounds.
+For many babies, the current newborn hearing tests can indicate how severe the hearing problem is, but do not give key information about whether the brain can discriminate between sounds.

 Using light to assess hearing in babies

-Eventually this technology will allow audiologists to tune hearing devices accurately from the very start, allowing babies to hear vital sounds and give them the best start in life.
+Eventually this technology will allow audiologists to tune hearing devices, such as hearing aids and cochlear implants, accurately from the very start, allowing babies to hear vital sounds and give them the best start in life.

 Next steps for EarGenie